wthdevelopers/wthslack/README.md

 For the Slack bot side, we are using the Slackers Python Library, which follows the Pydantic philosophy.
 We built the Slack bot from the ground up (quite low-level) instead of using certain bot frameworks that currently already exist since it provides us with more flexibility with the whole FastAPI server setup and database management (considering that Slack's API changes quite rapidly).
 We are using FastAPI equipped with an ASGI server since it provides easier asynchronous management and speedier service for the Slack bot (by using Starlette and Uvicorn).
 Thus, please take note that at the moment, Windows does not support `uvloop`, which is used by this Slack bot.

+The design of this bot allows it to be run either as a standalone module (without the database and both of OComm's backend and frontend modules) or in tandem with the rest of the automation modules.
+The database will be set up by this bot's SQLAlchemy's side, if it has not currently existed anyway.

 This bot uses SQLAlchemy for the database side.
 This is just nice since FastAPI integrates nicely with SQLAlchemy.
 It may be replaced by any equivalent SQL database (feel free to modify `dbhelper.py`).
 It is also possible to generate an SQLAlchemy model from an existing database by using `sqlacodegen`.
 Data is collected through Microsoft Forms (due to PDPA reasons) and stored in a local SUTD server.
-A copy will be used in an AWS database server to be used by the bot.
+This same database copy will be used by the bot running on the same local server (using another port, different from the OComm backend module).
+Traffic introspection service and redirection tools can be utilized to make this process of serving multiple software on different ports easier.

 Since this bot is only for our private Slack workspace (and not for public distribution), we do not need to use an HTTPS certificate (take note that Slack does not allow self-signed certificates for an HTTPS-based Request URL).